 SEO-optimized content is key to improving ranking on SERPs.
 You can’t possibly think of writing a super SEO-friendly post if your content is superficial and filled with improper language, written in an impossibly complex language.

 For your post to show in search results even after a long time, you may have to dedicate a lot of time in making sure that your content is not shallow enough that it is just skimmed through rather than read with involvement.

 Create content that is of high quality, appealing, vibrant, informational, and specific.
 Without well-tailored content, any and all website optimization tips will just be in vain.

 - Use the keywords preferably in the first 100 words of the content.

 - Use “image alt attribute”.
 Google cannot recognize images in your post.
 In order to overcome this, use image descriptions instead of some unrelated default names.

 - Use interlinks that redirect to old, related posts in your blog.
+It is highly recommended.

 - Use social media share buttons.

 - Use expert essay writing services like Write My Paper Hub to have your content written by someone who can do high-quality papers for you.